 This kindergarten science fair idea is a fun experiment, but I don’t guarantee the results!

-Materials- a few simple sound makers (a bell, a triangle, a harmonica) and dog snacks
+- a few simple sound makers (a bell, a triangle, a harmonica)

-Materials - a household fan and bits of feathers, fabric, various weights of paper, a row of blocks in front of the fan for measuring.
+- a row of Unifix cubes™ in front of the fan for measuring

 1. Hold an item in front of the fan and let it go.